avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 [/IOTCONNECT Python Library](https://github.com/avnet-iotconnect/iotc-python-lib).

-While the example Components and the SDK can be built on other OS-es, only Linux is supported for development, along with the provided build scripts.
+While the example Components and the SDK can be built on other OS-es, only Linux is supported for guides, along with the provided build scripts.

 # Licensing